openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 # Installing OpenAPS on your rig

+Getting your rig with OpenAPS takes generally four steps:

+1. Jubilinux installation (called "flashing" the Edison)
+2. Getting first wifi network connection
+3. Installing "dependencies" (helper code that make all the OpenAPS code function)
+4. Installing your OpenAPS loop

+* The **first step** may already be done for you if you purchased a pre-flashed Edison board.
+* The **second and third steps** are accomplished through what is called the "bootstrap" script.
+* The **fourth step** is accomplished through what is called the "setup script".

+### Jubilinux

+If you purchased a pre-flashed Edison,you can skip on down to the Wifi and dependencies below.

+If you need to flash your Edison, the directions are slightly different depending on the computer you are using.
+Please see the [Mac-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/mac-flash.html) or the [Windows-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/PC-flash.html) for detailed info on how to flash jubilinux.
+There is also a more general flashing page [here](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html) that has some good [troubleshooting tips](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#troubleshooting) at the end of the page, if you flashing stalls out.

-### Get your rig online and install dependencies
+### Wifi and Dependencies

+Steps 2-3 are covered in the page links below, dependent on which type of rig your are using.

 If you are using an Intel Edison, start with the [Intel Edison instructions](edison-install.md).

 If you are using a Raspberry Pi, start with the [Raspberry Pi instructions](pi-install.md).

+Going through steps 1-3 may take about 1-3 hours depending on your internet connection, whether the edison was pre-flashed, and comfort level with the instructions.
+At the end of the bootstrap script (step 3), you will be asked if you want to continue on with the set-up script (step 4).
+If you need to take a break and come back to step 4 later, you can answer "no" to continuing on and come back later...picking up at the directions below for running the setup script.

-### Run oref0-setup
+### Run setup script

-Once you've completed the instructions above, return to this page for details on running oref0-setup.
+* **If you answered "yes" to continuing on with the setup script at the end of the bootstrap script**, you do **NOT** need to specifically enter the command in the box below.
+By answering "Yes" to continuing on with setup script, the command was automatically started for you.

+* **If you answered "no" to continuing on with the setup script at the end of the bootstrap script**, because you were short on time, this is where you'll pick back up.
+At this point, you are expected to have your first wifi connection finished and your dependencies installed.
+(Do you remember copying and pasting a large window of code?
+That was the bootstrap script.
+You're done with it.)

+    Login to your rig and run the following command (aka "the setup script"):

+    `cd && ~/src/oref0/bin/oref0-setup.sh`

+(Note: if this is your first time logging into the rig since running bootstrap script, you will have to change your rig's password on this first login.
+You will enter the default password first of `edison` and then be prompted to enter your new password twice in a row.
+If you get an error, it is likely that you forgot to enter `edison` at the first prompt for changing the password.)

-#### Be prepared to enter the following information into "oref0-setup":
+#### Be prepared to enter the following information into the setup script:

-The screenshot below shows an example of the questions you'll be prompted to reply to during the oref0-setup (a.k.a. setup script).
+The screenshot below shows an example of the questions you'll be prompted to reply to during the setup script (oref0-setup).
 Your answers will depend on the particulars of your setup.
 Also, don't expect the rainbow colored background - that's just to help you see each of the sections it will ask you about!

 ********************
 **IMPORTANT NOTE: Previous versions of setup script would prompt for myopenaps directory name.
 This is outdated.
 Screenshot below will be updated shortly.**